MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 # What is 'Coupling and Cohesion' and why you should care

+These are words that describe complexity in the semse of complect - to braid parts of a system together.
+Rich Hickey gave a great talk on simplicity.

+{% include youtubePlayer.html id="rI8tNMsozo0" %}

+> 'The Agility of simplicity dominates all other forms of agility'

+The more complected a system is the more of a hairball it is.
+But also the more parts effect other parts which makes it dramatically harder to reason about and be correct in our expectations.

 We want to really understand the predictability of systems because that allows us to know whether we have a system that we can test against reality and when we do test it what we expect to happen.
 In businesses we call this making money, in product it is knowing your customer, in code it is getting the bloody thing to firstly compile and secondly do what we want.
 These are 2 fundemental concepts because everything is an information model and these concepts are descriptors of it.

 These are 2 concepts that work together in 2 very interesting and useful dimensions.